tarunseetha/kafkapublishdemo/README.md

-# kafkapublishdemo
-To understand how to access Apache Kafka using Spring Boot.
-In this example we are just publishing some object to one Kafka topic.
+# Demo application using Spring Boot and Apache Kafka, to show how to publish a message to Kafka

 # Some key Apache Kafka commands